Robinpig/Note/CS/DesignPatterns.md

 - High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 - Abstractions should not depend on details.
 Details should depend on abstractions.

-using interface as a abstract layer, and Factory Method, Abstract Factory, Prototype
+using interface as a abstract layer, and Factory Method, Abstract Factory, Prototype.